earloc/TeGun/readme.md

     }

-If we know invoke the command:
+If we now invoke the command:

     tegun nuspec office